 Pass through a gate and come to a junction with Mulholland Drive, 1.7 miles from the start.
 Sit on a bench to admire the view over the canyon you just climbed.
 A trail sign at the junction explains your options for exploring farther in this area of the Santa Monica Mountains called the “Big Wild.”
 To the left, The Nike Missile Site on San Vicente Mountains is 2.5 miles to the east at the top of Westridge Trail.
 You will also pass Sullivan Ridge Trail en route to San Vicente Mountain.
 To the west, Mulholland Drive makes its way to a junction with Temescal Ridge Trail after 1.15 miles and continues for 4.4 miles to the west end of Dirt Mulholland Drive.

 After enjoying the view from the bench on Mulholland Drive, and taking advantage of any extensions, return the way you came down Caballero Canyon Trail.
 No fee or permit is required to hike Caballero Canyon Trail in Marvin Braude Mulholland Gateway Park.
 Dogs and mountain bikes are welcome, so get out and enjoy!
 For another nearby hike, continue to the top of Reseda Boulevard and hike to Hub Junction and beyond.

 To get to the trailhead: From the meeting between the 101 Freeway and the 405 Freeway, drive west on the 101 Freeway for 4 miles to exit 23 for Reseda Boulevard.
 At the bottom of the offramp, turn left and head south for 2.2 miles.
-The trailhead will be on the left and there is ample roadside parking.
+The trailhead will be on the left and roadside parking is ample.

 Trailhead address: Reseda Boulevard, Tarzana, CA 91356